-The 0-62 mph time for a car has always been seen as a benchmark for a vehicle’s performance - specifically looking at the acceleration from a stop-start.
+The 0-62 mph time for a car has always been seen as a benchmark for a vehicle's performance and is listed in every personal lease and business lease configurator pages - specifically looking at the acceleration from a stop-start.
 But, have you ever taken the time to ponder whether or not this metric is relevant or even meaningful when deciding on whether to purchase or lease this car?

 Well, this blog's aim is to take a look at the 0-62 metric and to explore how viable we think it is in the real world and how useful or irrelevant it may be when shopping for a new vehicle.
 As a side note, if you're here looking for the cars with the fastest acceleration scores then click here.

 Let's start by breaking down what exactly is the 0-62 mph metric.

 A 0-62 miles per hour time is a measure of how fast, in seconds, a vehicle takes to reach 62 mph from a complete stop.
 The reason why it's 62 and not say, 60 or 65 is that 62 mph is essentially 100 kilometers per hour- a standard metric used in countries where kilometers are used over miles, such as the United States, however in Europe 0-62 is used exclusively.
 Throughout history, the 0-62 time has been used as a benchmark to showcase how fast a vehicle accelerates from a standing start.

 In the past, manufacturers would use different distances and speeds to market their vehicles before an industry standard was set.
 However, unlike metrics such as miles per gallon, 0-62 times are unregulated and not held to an official standard - this means that manufacturers could actually list their vehicle's scores to whatever test they wanted.
 This is highly unlikely as they would inevitably be found out but it is worth nothing.